EmillynPanserini/INF008/README.md

-Library management system implemented using microkernel architecture with JavaFX and MariaDB.
+## Library management system implemented using microkernel architecture with JavaFX and MariaDB.
-##  Execução do Projeto

-### Comandos de Execução
+###  Execution Commands

 ```bash
 # 1. Navigate to the project directory